erenhatirnaz/url-shortener-api/README.md

 the given email address isn't in the database.
 Finally, creates and returns a Personal Access Token belonging to the user.

-### TODO [POST] `/api/login`
+### [POST] `/api/login`
 * ***Authentication Required:*** No.
 * **Required fields:** `email` and `password`.

 Accepts `email` and `password`.
-Checks whether the given credentials correct or not.
-If true and the Personal Access Token is present, returns the current token or the If the Personal Access Token isn't exists, creates and returns a new Personal Access Token belonging to the user.
+If the given credentials are true, creates and returns a new Personal Access Token belonging to the user.
 If the given credentials are not correct, returns an error message.

 ### TODO [POST] `/api/logout`
 * **Authentication Required:** Yes.